 D) verbal-conceptual.

-13. The leading activity of adolescence D.B.
-Elkonin believed ...
+13. The leading activity of adolescence is D.B.
+Elkonin believed...

-14. One of the emerging features of adolescent thinking is ...
+14. One of the emerging features of a teenager’s thinking is...

-BUT) the ability to think about possibilities that are not directly given;
+A) the ability to think about possibilities that are not immediately given;

 B) mastering the principle of conservation (volume, quantity, etc.);

-C) the ability to solve problems in a visual-figurative plan;
+C) the ability to solve problems in a visual and figurative manner;

-D) the ability to coordinate simultaneously 2 points of view.
+D) the ability to coordinate 2 points of view simultaneously.

 on the topic: "Age psychology"